Pixayo/pixayo-dotfiles/README.md

 ## Content

-My system is intent to be portable and adaptable, supporting multiple users or just a single one.
+My system is intended to be portable and adaptable, supporting multiple users or just a single one.
 Many configurations are split into their own modules, which can be easily decoupled, overridden, or removed, while also providing a foundation for expansion and the creation of new modules.

 ### Repository structure